croct-tech/plug-react/README.md

 ## Hook API reference

-This reference documents all hooks available.
+This reference documents all hooks available in the library.

 ### useCroct